 [00:06:46] Rik: How's the whole experience been for you?
-I mean, like many people in our field, I'm sure that there's been a lot of canceled travel, a lot of canceled events or a lot of events moving virtual.
+I mean, like many people in our field, I'm sure that there's been a lot of cancelled travel, a lot of cancelled events or a lot of events moving virtual.

 That's been my experience anyway.
 How has lock down been for you?
-Have you learned any important lessons from it?
+Have you learnt any important lessons from it?

-[00:07:02] Joe: I've learned just how much I...
-Time I spent traveling and it's been very odd lately where it's like, "Oh, I'm not checking in for a flight."
+[00:07:02] Joe: I've learnt just how much I...
+Time I spent travelling and it's been very odd lately where it's like, "Oh, I'm not checking in for a flight."

 Or, "I have a suitcase that normally is used every couple of weeks, at least."
 And now I've been in one place for awhile.